See also Clipper

 discarded.

-Windows Computer or Explorer to create the new folder in any convenient
+Windows File Explorer (or similar file manager) to create the new folder in any convenient

-location.
-It can be named anything, but generally you will want to use
+The folder can be named anything but generally you will want to use

 folder at the top of the macro's redlined